Full Ellipsoid Embeddings and Toric Mutations: Symplectic Tropical Curves in Almost Toric Fibrations

 \section{Symplectic Tropical Curves in Almost Toric Fibrations}

-This section develops the construction of configuration of symplectic curves in terms of almost-toric tropical diagrams.
+This section develops the construction of configurations of symplectic curves in terms of almost toric tropical diagrams.
 Theorem \ref{thm:ExistenceTropicalSymplectic} is the result from the present section used in the proof of Theorem \ref{thm:main}.
-In a nutshell, tropical curves in almost-toric diagrams consist of two pieces: tropical curves in toric diagrams, as developed by G. Mikhalkin \cite{Mikhalkin1,Mikhalkin2}, and tropical local models near the cut singularities of the affine structure.
+In a nutshell, tropical curves in almost toric diagrams consist of two pieces: tropical curves in toric diagrams, as developed by G. Mikhalkin \cite{Mikhalkin1,Mikhalkin2}, and tropical local models near the cut singularities of the affine structure.
 These new tropical local models are discussed in this section.
-There are two useful perspectives: from the viewpoint of contact 3-manifolds or directly from the perspective of symplectic 4-manifolds.
+There are two useful perspectives: from the viewpoint of contact 3-manifolds or directly from the perspective of symplectic 4-manifolds; we will present the latter.\footnote{See a previous version of this manuscript on the arXiv for the former.}